letolabs/letolabs.github.com/_posts/2011-08-22-cashmusic.md

 few reviews.

-This outrageous behavior of exploiting artists will soon come to an end, thanks to CASH Music.
-CASH Music is a non-profit that puts artists first, and has high hopes to change the tech landscape available to all artists, from the local garage band to international chart-toppers.
-There is code being hacked on currently called CASH Music DIY, originally started by the infamous Jesse Von Doom, and increasingly by yours truly.
-It aims to greatly change the power differential between artists and the industry that thrives around them.
+This outrageous behavior of exploiting artists will soon come to an end, thanks to [CASH Music](http://cashmusic.org).
+CASH Music is a [non-profit](http://cashmusic.org/about/) that puts artists first, and has high hopes to change the tech landscape available to all artists, from the local garage band to international chart-toppers and everyone in between.
+There is code being hacked on currently called [CASH Music DIY](https://github.com/cashmusic/DIY), originally started by the infamous [Jesse Von Doom](https://twitter.com/#!/jessevondoom), and increasingly by [yours truly](http://leto.github.com).
+It aims to greatly change the power differential between artists and the industry that thrives on their existence.

-Through freely available code, that anybody is free to modify, tinker with, and learn from, artists will be able to manage and interact with their fans, sell and distribute digital and physical representations of their music and have full control about how to promote their creations.
+Through [freely available code](http://cashmusic.org/about/faq/), that anybody is free to modify, tinker with, and learn from, artists will be able to manage and interact with their fans, sell and distribute digital and physical representations of their music and have full control about how to promote their creations.